defano/wyldcard/README.md

 Cards are sorted by evaluating `<expression>` in the context of each card (`<expression>` being `the first card field` in the previous example).
 For example, if a stack has two cards, the contents of `the first card field` from each card will be compared; if the text of the second card's field is alphabetically before that of first card's, then the two card's will be switch positions.
 If the sort expression cannot be evaluated on each card (perhaps because one of the two cards has no fields) then the sort fails and no cards change position.

 When sorting things, you can specify how HyperTalk should interpret the data it compares.
-Possible formats are `text` (alphabetical order), `numeric` (numerical order), `dateTime` (interpret values as dates or times and order them chronologically) or `international` (same as `text` in WyldCard).
+Possible formats are `text` (alphabetical order), `numeric` (numerical order), `dateTime` (interpret values as dates or times and order them chronologically) or `international` (has a special meaning in HyperCard, but is the same as `text` in WyldCard).

 ```
 sort cards dateTime by field "Timestamp"    -- Sort chronologically
 sort the cards numeric by bottomLine()      -- Sort numerically
 ```

-By default, sorting orders things in ascending order (from first to last).
+By default, sorting re-orders things in ascending order (from first to last).
 You can reverse this order (or explicitly call for it) by specifying a sort direction:

 ```
 sort cards descending numeric by the number of card buttons